caiiiycuk/js-dos/v7/docs/overview.md

 ## Run jsdos file

-Once you have `jsdos bundle` you can easily run it in browser.
+Once you have a `jsdos bundle` you can easily run it in the browser.
 There are several options:

 ### 1. Using player hosted on dos.zone

-Fastest way to embed program on your page.
+Fastest way to embed a program on your page.
 You just need the url of a `jsdos bundle` (you can get it from our game database).

 ```html
 <iframe